MicrosoftDocs/SupportArticles-docs/support/visualstudio/string-concatenation-visual-c-sharp.md

 ## Build and run a demonstration application

 1. Start Visual Studio, and then create a new Visual C# Console application.
-2. The following code uses the `+=` concatenation operator and the `StringBuilder` class to time 5,000 concatenations of 30 characters each.
+2. The following code uses the `+=` concatenation operators and the `StringBuilder` class to time 5,000 concatenations of 30 characters each.
 Add this code to the main procedure.

     ```csharp
     const int sLen=30, Loops=5000;